Azure/azure-arc-for-vmware-scripts/batch-enablement/README.md

 ## Behind HTTP Proxy

-If you are behind an HTTP proxy, you can run the script [ps-http-proxy.ps1](./ps-http-proxy.ps1) to set the proxy for the current PowerShell window.
+If you are behind an HTTP proxy, you can run the script [ps-http-proxy.ps1](./ps-http-proxy.ps1) to set the proxy environment for the current PowerShell window.

 ## Step 1